YesWiki/yeswiki/docker/README.md

 - allow www-data to right local directory
   This version should map the local repository to your docker container.
-- `docker compose up -f docker-compose-dev.yml`
+- `docker compose -f docker-compose-dev.yml up`

 ## Remove all docker images and volumes